HITS-MBM/conan/README.md

     cd test/
     ./test.py

 And read the results on the screen.
 The test script cleans up after itself, unless there are errors.
+Please note the previous remark -- older versions of Scipy are known to return a ValueError on cluster analysis.

 CONAN tutorials
 -------------